-The travel that may occur in a dissociative fugue state can last for as little as a few hours or as long as weeks or months.
+The travel that may occur in a dissociative fugue state can last for as little as a few hours or a few weeks, or sometimes even months.
 In some cases, dissociative fugue can be very difficult to distinguish from sleepwalking.
 When the fugue state is over, people usually cannot remember what happened during the period of fugue.
-The fugue state can end suddenly or more gradually, with persisting confusion about identity.
+The fugue state can end suddenly or more gradually.
+Symptoms include:

-There is no specific treatment for dissociative fugue due to the rarity of the condition.
+There is no specific treatment for dissociative fugue, in part due to the rarity of the condition.
 The process of recovery may begin when people experiencing dissociative fugue become spontaneously aware of the situation, or when they are unable to appropriately respond to questions about their background during an episode of dissociative fugue.